Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: From the limit shape to the geometry of geodesics

 \begin{proof} If the limit shape is not a polygon then this claim clearly follows.
 Indeed, in this case one can find infinitely many directions in $[\pi/4,\pi/2)$ such that no two of them are on the same flat edge of the limit shape.
-Next, suppose that the limit shape is a polygon with more than $8(k+1)$ sides.
-By symmetry, the number of vertices directions is a multiple of $4$.
-Hence, there is at least $8k+12$ vertices directions.
-Let $m$ denote the number of vertices directions in $(\pi/4,\pi/2)$.
-By symmetry, there are at most $8m+8$ vertices directions in total.
-It follows that $m\ge k+1$.
-Let $\theta'_1<\dots<\theta'_m$ be the vertices directions in $(\pi/4,\pi/2)$.
-Set $\theta_i=\theta'_{i+1}$ for $i\le k$.
-Since there exists a vertex direction between $\theta_0$ and $\theta_1$, $\theta_0$ and $\theta_1$ are not on the same flat edge.
+Next, suppose that the limit shape is a polygon with strictly more than $8k$ sides.
+By symmetry, the number of vertex directions is a multiple of $4$.
+Hence, there are at least $8k+4$ vertex directions.
+Let $m$ denote the number of vertex directions in $(\pi/4,\pi/2)$.
+By symmetry, there are at most $8m+8$ vertex directions in total.
+It follows that $m\ge k$.
+Let $\varphi_1<\dots<\varphi_k$ be vertex directions in $(\pi/4,\pi/2)$.
+Fix $\theta_0\in(\pi/4, \varphi_1)$, $\theta_j\in(\varphi_{j},\varphi_{j+1})$ for $j\in\{1,\dots,k-1\}$ and $\theta_{k}\in(\varphi_k,\pi/2)$.
+Since there exists a vertex direction between two consecutive $\theta_j$, they are not on the same flat edge.
 This concludes the proof. \end{proof}